Family Educational Rights and Privacy Act

 To accrediting organizations to carry out their functions.

 To comply with a judicial order or a lawfully issued subpoena.

 To appropriate parties in a health or safety emergency.

-LCCC designates certain personally identifiable information that is contained within the student's education record as “directory information” so that the College may, at its discretion, disclose this information without a student's prior written consent.
-This information is student name, home address and telephone number, e-mail address, date of birth, major field of study, participation in officially recognized activities, current enrollment status (including dates of attendance, full or part time, withdrawal status).
-A student may restrict the publication and release of this directory information by filing a written request with the Records Office.
+LCCC designates certain personally identifiable information that is contained within the student’s education record as directory information so that the College may, at its discretion, disclose this information without a student’s prior written consent.
+This information is student name, home address and telephone number, email address, major field of study, participation in officially recognized activities and current enrollment status (including dates of attendance, full- or part-time, withdrawal status).
+A student may restrict the publication and release of this directory information by filing a written request with the Records office.

 In addition, the following information is always considered releasable: previous dates of attendance, degrees and awards received (to include honors), previous educational agencies or institutions attended.
-The complete policy regarding the collection, retention and dissemination of information about a student is available in the Records Office.
+Any questions regarding FERPA or student records should be directed to the Records office.

 Record Retention Policy

 LCCC retains the official academic record (transcript) of enrollment and credit earned at LCCC for 100 years after the student’s last enrollment at LCCC.
 Three years following any term of enrollment, the student’s transcript is the final, indisputable record of academic achievement.